 25mm Blue Plastic Pipe – Which is the kind of pipe that is used for normal ground conditions.
 We got ours from a local DIY store.

 Stop tap – In theory, we could have reused our existing stop tap, but as it was really old and leaky and needed a replacing.
 To go with the new plastic pipe, we’ve opted for a plastic stop tap, too.

-3 Sealing both ends of the duct – We used an expanding foam filler for around the duct and some bubble wrap on the inside of the duct.
+Sealant for both ends of the duct – We used an expanding foam filler around the duct and some bubble wrap on the inside of the duct.

 Insulation – Just any normal pipe insulation will be fine.